nxskok/pasias/docs/15-logistic-regression.md

-then choose the rows with the right thing in `vname`, and then pull just the `value` column.
+then choose the rows with the right thing in `variable_name`, and then pull just the `value` column.
 This is sufficiently like the previous one that I think we can write a function right away: